The H2 Mach IV 750 triple made its debut in 1971 setting new standards for road bike performance.

 The H2 was sold in Japan badged as the 750SS and priced at 365,000 yen

-In 1970, the Japanese government passed license requirements and safety laws making it hard to obtain a motorcycle license on bikes over 500cc.
-Japan was a small engine capacity market.
-Even tho 750's & 900's were all made in Japan the Japanese government did not want 750cc speed machines on their roads.
-School students were instructed not to accept rides on these motorcycles.
+Previously in 1970, the Japanese government passed safety laws and new license requirements making it hard to obtain a motorcycle license for bikes over 500cc.
+Japan wanted to stay a small cc engine market.
+Even tho 750's & 900's were all made in Japan, the Japanese government did not want 900cc speed machines on their roads and banned selling anything over 750cc.
+School students were even instructed not to accept rides on 750cc motorcycles.
 The 750cc class was for expert racers and the Japanese government went so far as to cap the maximum engine size to be sold at dealerships in Japan at 750cc, making the Z1 900 exclusively for export and not allowed to be sold new in the country it was produced in.
-Almost all of the 23,000 1972 H2's made the first year of production went to the USA (Kawasaki's target market).
+The Majority of the 23,000 1972 H2's went to the USA (Kawasaki's target market).
 Europe received very few H2's yet the demand was very strong there.
-The motor has alloy cylinders and heads with cast iron liners.
-Pistons and rings with a high silicon content to withstand the heat (the temperature above exhaust ports average 470 degrees).

 1972 H2 750 Mach IV